Hoppity, hoppity, hoppity, let’s go froggin’

-Although turkey season and fishing get top billing in April, another season opens each April 15, and to those who chase this quarry, it’s a powerful draw.
-Frogging season runs April 15 to Dec.
+LITTLE ROCK – Although turkey season and fishing get top billing in April, another season opens each April 15, and to those who chase this quarry, it’s a powerful draw.
+Frogging season runs April 15-Dec.
 31 in Arkansas, and offers a great escape that’s a little different than most folks are accustomed to.

 Bullfrogs are the only species of frog allowed to be caught during frogging season, and participants must have a valid fishing license to participate.
 The daily limit on bullfrogs is 18, and a day is measured from noon to noon.